CyrusKashef/BK_Randomizer/README.txt

 * None: Skips the setting.
 * Shuffle (World): Takes all items of that set and swaps the Object IDs within the world (can be overriden for Click Clock Wood; see World Specific Features).
 * Shuffle (Game): Takes all items of that set and swaps the Object IDs within all worlds/lair.
 This will override the World Specific Feature for Click Clock Wood.
-* Randomize: For every item in the world, randomly assign a new Object ID.
 ##### Jiggy, Empty Honeycomb, & Mumbo Token Specific
 * Include Abnormalities: Some items have special properties that won't softlock the game, but create weird effects.
-* Include Potential Softlocks: Some items create scenarios that may prevent the player from 100%-ing or finishing the game.
+* Include Potential Softlocks: Some items create scenarios that may prevent the player from 100%-ing or finishing the seed.
 * Door Of Grunty Only: All worlds will automatically open, and the value for the Door Of Grunty can be set on the side (from 0 to 99).
 A value can be chosen at random by pressing the Jiggy button.
 * Free Transformations: All Mumbo transformations won't cost you a single Mumbo Token.
 * One Health Only: You will only have one health the entire game, no matter how many Empty Honeycombs you pick up.
 Good luck not getting hit or falling!
-* Remove Floating Jiggies: Any non-spawning Jiggy gets removed from the game, limiting the number of Jiggies to 56 (the randomizer will only allow 55 to allow double health).
+* Remove Floating Jiggies: Any non-spawning Jiggy gets removed from the game, limiting the number of Jiggies to 56 (the randomizer will only allow 50 jiggies to be required to allow for double health and possible softlock features).
 ##### Notes, Blue Eggs, Red Feathers, & Gold Feathers
 * Randomize: Based on the number of notes needed to complete the game, the odds of a note appearing will be adjusted.
 Adds another dropdown to have the exact number of notes or have 1.1 times more than required.
 * All Notes: All eggs and feathers become notes.
 Brentildas are replaced with egg and feather refills.
 The refill at that Brentilda location is random.